jonnymuir/jonnymoo.github.io/_lessons/2022-05-02-Hello-Hello-Hello.md

 ## What to do

-What I want you to do is print out "Sir stinkalot is very stink" 100 hundred times.
+What I want you to do is print out "Sir stinkalot is very stinky" 100 hundred times.

 I'm not going to tell you how, but I will give you a hint.
 Then next time we'll break it down and work out what is going on.